bmichal9/EuroCup2020/README.md

 The user has the ability to predict the results of individual matches and earn poitns for accurate guessing.
 The points can be compared with other players on friend list.

-App was developed by one person only and implemented in Java(Android), PHP + MySQL (Database System).
+App was developed by one person only, used languages - Java(Android), PHP + MySQL (Database System).

 Link to the app on play store - https://play.google.com/store/apps/details?id=online.eurocup.eurocup2020